 Under the leadership of President Joyce P. Jacobsen, we will increase and clearly articulate the value of a Hobart and William Smith education and make that education more accessible by investing in programs, people and ideas that will enhance our academic enterprise, strengthen our reputation, and build our financial and operational excellence.

-If executed with proper inventiveness and efficiency, along with the necessary resources, these three themes have the capacity to differentiate the Colleges in the marketplace, increase the variety and depth of our revenue streams, and enable us to advance key metrics.
+If executed with proper inventiveness and efficiency, along with the necessary resources and reliance on data-driven decision making, these three themes have the capacity to differentiate the Colleges in the marketplace, increase the variety and depth of our revenue streams, and enable us to advance key metrics.

 The three themes of Advancing HWS mutually reinforce one another and lead the Colleges to improve overall.
 They are: